NWACS is run completely on volunteer power! Scroll down to read about our lovely volunteers who make this organization possible.

 President: Tanna Neufeld, MS, CCC-SLP

-Tanna is a Speech-Language Pathologist and Augmentative-Alternative Communication (AAC) consultant with a private practice in the Seattle area.
-Her work experience has ranged from infants to adults with significant communication challenges; however, she now works primarily in early intervention for children with Autism Spectrum Disorder.
+Tanna is a Speech-Language Pathologist and Augmentative-Alternative Communication (AAC) specialist with a part-time consulting practice in the Seattle area.
+She is also a full-time, clinical faculty member with the University of Washington Graduate Program in Speech and Hearing Sciences.
+Tanna has over 10 years of experience supporting a wide range of individuals with complex communication needs, from infancy through adulthood.
 Tanna joined the NWACS team out of her passion for the field of AAC and desire to further advocate for AAC users and their families.
 She has presented on a variety of topics related to the field of AAC and has been active in the blogging and social media arena to help professionals and families continue their quest to harness the power of AAC.
 Tanna is a Florida native who relocated to the Pacific Northwest in 2011 and is still finding her footing in the rain and clouds.
 She is the proud mother of 3 (one "real" kiddo and two of the furry persuasion!) and enjoys running, being crafty, and eating delicious food with friends and family.

 Vice President: Kathy Smith, MSPA CCC-SLP/L (retired)